vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 - 2: SHA-512 hash (not recommended / less supported)

 ## DNSSEC and DANE on a webserver
-By combining DNSSEC and DANE, the integrity and authenticity of both the DNS responses and the TLS certificates are ensured, providing a robust mechanism to prevent man-in-the-middle attacks and other security threats.
+By combining DNSSEC and DANE, the integrity and authenticity of both the DNS responses and the TLS certificates are ensured, providing a robust mechanism to prevent man-in-the-middle attacks and improving overall webserver trust.

 ## The flow of DNSSEC and DANE on a webserver
 ![IMAGE](/images/dnssec-dane-explained/webserverdane-visual.png)